pastranastevenaz/tbp_flask/README.txt

 Considering going back to a sidebar view

-First task at next: add the logo to homepge
+First task at next: add the logo to homepage (DONE)

+Add page for documentation

+add meta tag for mobile nav color